bhurn02/rms-invoicing/documents/utility-rate-management-technical-prd.md

 **Utility Rate Management Flow:**
 1. Admin logs into RMS system
 2. Navigates to Utility Rate Management page
-3. Enters new Electric/CNMI and LEAC rates for residential/commercial
+3. Enters new Electric and LEAC rates for residential/commercial
 4. System validates rates and shows preview of affected tenants
 5. Admin confirms and submits
 6. System automatically updates all active tenant charges